Five Warning Signs of Depression to Watch for in Teenagers

 - Changes in Appetite

-Depression in teens has historically not been taken very seriously, says the National Institute of Mental Health – but now, we are aware that depression and other mood disorders represent a prevalent problem not only in adults but adolescents as well.
+Depression in teens has historically not been taken very seriously, but now, we are aware that depression and other mood disorders represent a prevalent problem not only in adults but adolescents as well.

 Teen depression may exhibit somewhat different from adult depression, but a variety of signs and symptoms of teen depression may present.
 While these symptoms vary from individual to individual, these five warning signs of depression in teens may help parents to identify the problem – and help them get professional help.

 Hopelessness is one of the most common indicators of depression in both teens and adults.
 Hopelessness may not always be expressed, but statements like “there’s no point in anything” or “it doesn’t matter anyway” with any sort of frequency can indicate hopelessness.
 Hopelessness may lead teens to neglect not only pleasurable activities but responsibilities, such as schoolwork, chores, college and scholarship applications, and so on.

 Suicidal ideation is one of the clearest indicators of depression.
 The teen might express their desire to die, and may even talk about ways they’ve considered ending their life.
 While many people experience suicidal ideation a few times in their life due to extenuating circumstances, such as the death of a spouse or family member, depression is often hallmarked by regular suicidal ideation in either the conceptual phase or the planning phase.
 If the teen has expressed either conceptual or planning phases, they should be receiving appropriate professional help from a therapist, psychiatrist, psychologist, social worker or counselor.